riverbed/steelscript-scc/docs/tutorial.rst

             parser.add_option('--port', dest='port', default=None)

-This section begins with definition of the ``BWUsageStatsReportApp`` class, which inherits from the class :py:class:`SCCApp<app.SCCApp>`.
+This section begins with definition of the ``BWTimeSeriesStatsReportApp`` class, which inherits from the class :py:class:`SCCApp<app.SCCApp>`.
 The inheritence saves work of adding hostname option as well as access code option, both of which are required for fetching data from SCC device.